-- The legislation which governs how people should be recruited and managed, for example health and safety, equality legislation and duty of care. - The ways in which different types of organisations ensure that they have the right people to meet their business aims including through deploying different recruitment channels and employment contracts. - Different approaches to the way people are managed including: - Those dictated by organisational ways of working such as matrix and hierarchical; - Those relating to personal preferences or organisational leadership styles such as autocratic or collaborative; - Remote and dispersed working; - Outsourced workers. - How organisations ensure that individuals develop the skills they need to contribute effectively to the organisation and its changing needs, including through: - Induction; - Feedback and appraisals; - Learning development plans (e.g. CPD) and goals; - Internal and external training and on the job learning; - Coaching and mentoring. - Working as part of a team, including: - The different types of teams and collaborative groupings (e.g. internal and those involving different functions and stakeholders); - The different roles in a team; - Team dynamics and the impact they can have. - The importance of all team members taking responsibility for developing each other to achieve shared goals and the formal and informal ways this is done.
-Quality and Compliance The importance of maintaining and improving quality in all aspects of public and private sector organisations.
+Different approaches to the way people are managed including: Those dictated by organisational ways of working such as matrix and hierarchical; Those relating to personal preferences or organisational leadership styles such as autocratic or collaborative; Remote and dispersed working; Outsourced workers.
+How organisations ensure that individuals develop the skills they need to contribute effectively to the organisation and its changing needs, including through: Induction; Feedback and performance reviews; Learning development plans (e.g. CPD) and goals; Internal and external training and on the job learning; Coaching and mentoring.
+Working as part of a team, including: The different types of teams and collaborative groupings (e.g. internal and those involving different functions and stakeholders); The different roles in a team; Team dynamics and the impact they can have.
+The importance of all team members taking responsibility for developing each other to achieve shared goals and the formal and informal ways this is done.
+Quality and The importance of maintaining and improving quality in Compliance all aspects of public and private sector organisations.
 How quality is measured in different sectors such as manufacturing and care services for example, through quality standards such as: ISO accreditations; Those relating to people such as Investors in People and Investors in Diversity.
 The role of regulatory bodies and inspections.
-Finance Common terms used in financial reporting such as turnover and profit.
-Sources of finance for different types of organisations including: Internal funding such as retained profit; External funding such as private equity, grants, crowd funding etc. Different forms of expenditure including: Staffing costs (including salary and related costs such as national insurance and pension); Capital expenditure such as machinery and equipment; The difference between fixed and variable costs and what influences each.
-How expenditure is tracked and controlled including through: Budgeting; Reporting; Setting spending limits; Auditing.
-Policies and procedures How organisations develop policies and procedures and why, including: The policies and procedures that organisations develop and implement in order to comply with their legal and regulatory obligations and how and why the impact of these is assessed.
+Finance Common terms used in financial reporting such as turnover and profit and loss.

+Sources of finance for different types of organisations including: Internal funding such as retained profit; External funding such as private equity, grants, crowd-funding etc. Different forms of expenditure including: Staffing costs (including salary and related costs such as national insurance and pension); Capital expenditure such as machinery and equipment: The difference between fixed and variable costs and what influences each.
+How revenue and expenditure (including cash and profit) are tracked and controlled including through: Double entry bookkeeping; Budgeting; Reporting, including balance sheets and profit and loss accounts; Setting spending limits; Auditing.
+Policies and How organisations develop policies and procedures and procedures why, including: The policies and procedures that organisations develop and implement in order to comply with their legal and regulatory obligations and how and why the impact of these is assessed.
 Non-mandatory policies and procedures.
+How and why organisations develop Key Performance Indicators (KPIs), how they are measured and their impact on individuals' roles.
+Project and change What drives change, for example: management External changes - political, economic, social, technological, legal and environmental (PESTLE); Changes in organisational priorities.
+Why organisations need to make continuous improvements and innovations.
+The common change management theories and models (for example, Kotter's change model, nudge theory, Kubler-Ross, Lewin).